- England & Wales

 What is an advance decision?

 Advance decisions (also called living wills, advanced directives, and advance decision to refuse treatment) allow you to refuse life-sustaining treatment should you no longer be able to make decisions about your healthcare.

 Through your advance decision, you can inform your family, carers and health professionals about your decision to refusing treatment.

 An advance decision is usually used when your condition is likely to be permanent.
 Your refusal of medical treatment is legally binding on any doctor in England and Wales.

 While you may also request life-sustaining treatment, no matter what your prospects of recovery, doctors do not have to respect these requests.
 They are already obliged to act in your best interests.

 You can make a living will at any time provided you are over 18 years of age.
 You do not need to have, or suspect you have, a medical condition or be close to not being able to not being able to communicate your wishes.

 So as to prevent your advance decision being challenged, it is important that no-one can claim that you were influenced in your decision to make it by anyone else - particularly by anyone that might stand to benefit from your death.
-It is therefore advisable that you don't discuss your living will with family or friends before you have signed it under witness.
-Of course, once you have made it, you should tell them your wishes and give them a copy of the document.
+It is therefore advisable that you don't discuss your advance decision with family or friends before you have signed it under witness.
+Of course, once you have made an advance decision, you should tell them your wishes and give them a copy of the advance statement.

 You do, however, need to have mental capacity - to understand, remember and make use of information relating to your decision and the consequences of it.
 A medical doctor is the best person to certify whether you have that capacity when writing your advance decision.
-Therefore, we recommend that your GP or another doctor that knows you acts as your witness to the document.
+Therefore, we recommend that your GP or another doctor that knows you acts as your witness to your advance decision

 What can't you specify in an advance decision?